-Way back in 2012, I passed my driving test at age 17.
-The car that I took the driving test in was a 2000 Ford Windstar Mini Van.
+In 2012, I passed my driving test at age 17.
+The car that I took the driving test in was a 2000 Ford Windstar Minivan.
 When I drove to college, a couple friends thought the name Bertha fit the car.
-She was big, bodacious and blue with a big back side.
 Bertha became my car and I drove her everywhere.
-Including Electric Forest in 2015 where my Bertha overheated.
 On the 28th, I traded in Bertha for my 2016 Subaru Forester.

-Friday December 23rd, me and my mom drove to the dealership to pursue new cars.
-The car I ended up test driving was the 2016 Jasmine Green Subaru Forester.
-Driving the Forester was incredibly easy and pressing the gas didn’t require so much effort.
+On Friday, me and my mom drove to the dealership to pursue new cars.
+The car I ended up test-driving was the 2016 Jasmine Green Subaru Forester.
+Driving the Forester was easy and pressing the gas didn’t require so much effort.
 I have never been a car person really, but this car was amazing.
-Me and my mom ended up purchasing that vehicle that I drove.
+Me and my mom ended up purchasing the vehicle that I drove.

-Before I went back to school, I picked up my new car while also dropping off Bertha for a trade in.
+Before I went back to school, I picked up my new car while also dropping off Bertha for a trade-in.
 The Forester has heated seats so my butt is cozy in the cold winter.
-There’s also heated seats in the passenger seat so my partner in crime can have a cozy butt too.
-Also this car has way better gas mileage than my other car.
+There are also heated seats in the passenger seat too.
+Also, this car has way better gas mileage than my other car.
 All I can think about now is when I can go on a road trip with my new car.

 I’m grateful to have been able to drive Bertha.
 I now have experience in driving a bigger vehicle so moving to a smaller car makes it easier to drive.
 It’s going to be sucky to have a car payment, but my car needed so many repairs that I just couldn’t afford it anymore.
 I cannot wait for all the new memories to be had in my car.
 It’s time to welcome Ripley Rey, into my life.
 She’s a beauty.